 - Social Demography

-Dr. Tienda is an independent trustee of the Teachers Insurance Annuity Association (TIAA), the Alfred P. Sloan Foundation, and the Jacobs Foundation of Switzerland.
-She serves on the White House Commission on Educational Excellence for Hispanics.
-Previously she has served on the boards of Brown University, the Federal Reserve Bank of New York, the W.T.
+Currently Dr. Tienda serves as an independent trustee of the Teachers Insurance Annuity Association (TIAA), the Alfred P. Sloan Foundation, the Jacobs Foundation of Switzerland, and the Robin Hood Foundation.
+Previously she served on the boards of Brown University, the Federal Reserve Bank of New York, the W.T.
 Grant Foundation, the Carnegie Corporation of New York, the Kaiser Family Foundation, and the Russell Sage Foundation.

 Dr. Tienda received a B.A. from Michigan State University (Spanish, 1972) and a Ph.D. in sociology from the University of Texas at Austin (1976).
 She previously held positions at the University of Wisconsin, Madison and the University of Chicago and has received honorary doctorates from Bank Street College, Ohio State University and Lehman College.